-Pentagon chief denies U.S. is leaving Iraq; slain commander mourned by Tehran crowds
+Pentagon chief denies U.S. is leaving Iraq; slain commander mourned by Tehran throngs

 Other political and military leaders have made similar, unspecific threats.
 Iran, which lies at the mouth of the key Gulf oil shipping route, has a range of proxy forces through which it could act.

-Heightening tensions, Iran on Sunday dropped all limitations on its uranium enrichment, another step back from commitments under a landmark deal with major powers in 2015 to curtail its nuclear program.
-Trump abandoned the agreement in 2018.
+The U.S. Department of Homeland Security issued a cybersecurity warning on Monday, citing increased tension with Iran and its proxies.

-Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi, Reuters reporters in Dubai Newsroom, Phil Stewart, Susan Heavey and Jeff Mason in Washington, Ahmed Aboulenein in Baghdad, Robin Emmott in Brussels and John Irish in Paris; Writing by Will Dunham and Patricia Zengerle; Editing by Alistair Bell and Peter Cooney
+Reporting by Ahmed Aboulenein in Baghdad, Parisa Hafezi, Reuters reporters in Dubai Newsroom, Phil Stewart, Susan Heavey, Jeff Mason, Steve Holland and Christopher Bing in Washington, Michelle Nichols at the United Nations; Ahmed Aboulenein in Baghdad, Robin Emmott in Brussels and John Irish in Paris; Writing by Will Dunham and Patricia Zengerle; Editing by Alistair Bell and Peter Cooney